keciad/jgi-single-cell-pipeline/README.md

 ## JGI isolate assembly pipeline

-This is based on a modifed version of the JGI microbial isolate pipeline, removing the steps related to collecting metrics and evaluating the generated assembly.
-The pipeline was developed by Brian Bushnell at the JGI and is based around extensive preprocessing then assembly of overlapping 2x150bp reads from Illumina HiSeq 2500.
+This is based on a modified version of the JGI microbial isolate pipeline, removing the steps related to collecting metrics and evaluating the generated assembly.
+The pipeline was developed at the JGI and is based around preprocessing then assembly of overlapping 2x150bp reads from Illumina HiSeq 2500.

   * Normalisation is not included in the pipeline as it not recommended for isolate data, though it may be beneficial for metagenome, single cell or